w3c/wai-intro-wcag/glance.md

 ---

 This page provides a paraphrased summary of Web Content Accessibility Guidelines (WCAG) 2.1.
-For the normative technical specification, see [www.w3.org/TR/WCAG21 {% include_cached different.html %}](http://www.w3.org/TR/WCAG21/).
+For the normative technical specification, see [www.w3.org/TR/WCAG21](http://www.w3.org/TR/WCAG21/).

 Please see the following key resources for learning and using WCAG 2.1:
 -   **[WCAG Overview](http://www.w3.org/WAI/intro/wcag.php)**